swiftlang/swift-evolution/proposals/NNNN-specialize.md

 ### Making Specializations Publicly Available

-This proposal keeps expliicit specializations internal only.
+This proposal keeps explicit specializations internal only.
 For ABI-stable frameworks, a useful future direction would be to make these symbols publicly available and listed in the `.swiftinterface` file, for callers to link to directly.

 Doing this allows ABI-stable framework authors to expose specializations without exposing the full implementation details of a function as inlinable code.
 While adding a public specialized symbol to a framework is ABI, it is a much more limited ABI surface compared to providing an inlinable implementation, which requires any future changes to a type to consider the previous inlinable code's behavior to ensure it remains compatible forever in older binaries.
 A specialized entry point could be updated in a framework to fix a bug without recompiling the caller.
 Specializations in binary frameworks also have the benefit of avoiding duplication of code into the caller.